cgxeiji/ring/README.md

 func main() {
 	// Initialize the ring.
 	r, err := ring.New(&ring.Options{
 		LedCount:      12,  // adjust this to the number of LEDs you have
 		MaxBrightness: 180, // value from 0 to 255
+	})
-		RotationOffset: -math.Pi / 3, // you can set a rotation offset for the ring })
+	r.Offset(-math.Pi / 3) // you can set a rotation offset for the ring
 	if err != nil {
 		log.Fatal(err)
 	}
 	// Make sure to properly close the ring. defer r.Close()

 	// Create a new layer.
-This will be a white background layer that will pulsate. bg, err := ring.NewLayer(&ring.LayerOptions{
+This will be a static white background. bg, err := ring.NewLayer(&ring.LayerOptions{
-		Resolution: 1, // set to 1 pixel because it is a uniform color background })
+		Resolution:  1,                 // set to 1 pixel because it is a uniform color background
+		ContentMode: ring.ContentScale, // this scales the pixel to the whole ring })
 	if err != nil {
 		log.Fatal(err)